 Who can be a protégé?

-- Currently enrolled CoF undergraduate and post-baccalaureate students attending classes in:
+- Currently enrolled CoF undergraduate and post-baccalaureate students

 Students with only a minor in the College of Forestry (majoring in a non CoF program) are not eligible to apply to the Mentored Employment Program.